hyperstack-org/hyperstack/ruby/hyper-component/DOCS.md

 Instead you can opt-in for *auto importing* Javascript components into Hyperloop as you need them.
 Simply `require hyper-react/auto-import` immediately after you `require hyper-react`.

-Now you do not have to use component `imports` directive or `React::NativeLibrary` unless you need to rename a component.
+Now you do not have to use component `imports` directive or `Hyperstack::Component::NativeLibrary` unless you need to rename a component.

 In Ruby all module and class names normally begin with an uppercase letter.
 However in Javascript this is not always the case, so the auto import will first try the Javascript name that exactly matches the Ruby name, and if that fails it will try the same name with the first character downcased.
 For example